cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ## Activity A2 - Discover security concepts used in public space
 ### Description:
 To do this activity, i explored the bus station, shopping centre and city as there are multiple security systems implemented.
-These systems are designed to protect the people from any harms and prevent crimes.
+These systems are designed to protect people from potential harm and prevent crimes.
 ### Identifies Security Concepts:
 1. **Suveillance Systems (CCTV Cameras)**
-CCTV cameras are installed at the main entrances, inside the buildings that monitor the public activity.
-2. **Access Control Systems**
-Many buildings entrances and rooms required a card access such as key cards, facial recognition because this prevents from any unauthorised access.
+CCTV cameras in public areas such as bus stations and shopping centres are used to monitor large crowds and detect suspicious behaviour.
-3. **Security Patrols**
+2. **Security Patrols**
 Security guards patrol areas such as bus stations, city to maintain order and respond to incidents.
-4. **Alarm Systems**
+3. **Emergency Systems**
-The Bus station and shopping centres use alarm systems that trigger alerts in case of theft or emergencies.
+Public places have emergency alarms and help points that people can use during unsafe situations.
+4. **Lighting and Visibility**
+Well-lit areas reduce crime by increasing visibility at night.
 ### Analysis:
 Public security systems focus on crime prevention and safety of large groups of people.
 Surveillance and guards work together to reduce risks such as theft and vandalism.
 ### Evidence:
-These observations were made during my daily visits to city, bus station, shopping centre.
-All photos are in the evidence folder.
+These observations were made at the bus station, shopping centre, and city areas.
+Supporting images such as CCTV cameras, access control systems, and alarm systems have been uploaded in the Evidence folder.

 ## Activtity A3 - Discover security concepts used in your house
 ### Description:
-To do this activity, i discovered the concepts of security in my house to protect the personal safety and digital information.
+For this activity, I explored the security measures used in my home to protect personal safety and private information.
-1. **Suveillance Systems (CCTV Cameras)**
-CCTV cameras are installed on the main enterance and in our appartment.
-And there is a security room for this.
+1. **Home Surveillance (CCTV / Apartment Security)** CCTV cameras are installed at the main entrance of the apartment building and monitored through a security room.
-2. **Access Control Systems**
+2. **Physical Locks**
+Our front door has a deadbolt and also chain is attached and the windows have locks, which prevent unauthorised physical entry.
+3. **Wifi Security**
+Our home network uses a strong password and encryption so neighbours cannot connect and see our traffic.
+4. **Device Security**
+Phones and laptops use PINs or biometrics to protect personal data if a device is lost or stolen.
+### Analysis:
+At home, security focuses on protecting family members and personal data.
+Physical controls (locks, cameras) protect against intruders, while digital controls (Wi‑Fi encryption, screen locks) protect our online accounts and devices.
+### Evidence:
+These observations were made at my home and apartment building.
+Supporting images such as door locks and CCTV systems are available in the Evidence folder.